bigjohncodes/pwa-music-player/README.md

-# pwa-music-player is a funetuned version of PWAmp app on
+# pwa-music-player is a finetuned version of PWAmp app on
 ➡️ **[Open the demo](https://microsoftedge.github.io/Demos/pwamp/)** ⬅️

 pwa-music-player is a web audio player demo application.
 It is an installable web app (PWA) specifically made to demonstrate progressive web application.